Optimize Your Android App Performance: Tips & Best Practices.

 Use the Application context:

 The Activity context should only be used when necessary, as it can prevent activities from being garbage collected.
-Instead, developers can use the Application context, which has a longer lifecycle and can be safely used throughout the app.
+Instead, you can use the Application context, which has a longer lifecycle and can be safely used throughout the app.

 Use a memory profiler: